-4.2 Consultation in Developing this Public Participation Plan
+4.3 Consultation in Developing this Public Participation Plan

 The Reading Area Transportation Study develops all plans and programs in consultation with the interested parties defined above.
 To develop this Public Participation Plan, RATS first assembled a draft list of participation strategies and ideas based on a review of the existing Public Involvement Process Resolution, past experiences, and guidance from federal transportation planning legislation.
+All activities undertaken during the Public Comment Period are documented in the Appendix.